AbdFrehat/Billing-System/services/Selling-Services/data/get/data-get-opt-ms/README.md

 The sales-opt-get-ms microservice is used to receive a Query command object, build the Query request based on a logical expression and send it to the MongoDB server to retrieve the data.

+the type of the query command that works with, depends on the logical expression in the expression field.

 #### Endpoints

 ---